ebencollins/SinusBot-Stream/README.md

 ## Known Issues
 - Some browsers do not support the livestream provided by the SinusBot API.
 It is recomended that you use Chrome/Firefox for full functionality.
-    - Edge and IE on Windows does not work
+    - Edge and IE on Windows don't work
-    - Safari/Chrome for iOS does not work
+    - Safari/Chrome for iOS don't work

 ## Dependencies